PelagicCreatures/marlin/README.md

 # @PelagicCreatures/Marlin

-An ExpressJS CMS for Sequelize db backends
+An ExpressJS CMS for sites with Sequelize db backends

-Implements typed schema based ACLs for all models based on logged in users and roles.
+This package implements a relational typed admin backend built from sequelize model definitions with granular access control for editing tables using ACLs for users and roles.

+Includes boilerplate implementation for:
+	* Complete UI and API for user management
+	* Access control for Tables via access control lists for users and roles
+	* Unified typed data validation on client and server side
+	* Material Design UI
+	* Content Security Policy framework
+	* Recaptcha V3 implementation
+	* Cross-Site Request Forgery Protection
+	* Progressive Web App workers, installation and notifications

+See config/config-example for modules controls

+See app-tests.js for an example express app using this module

+An example boilerplate web app coming soon.